hedmanw/marlin-mining/examples/tasks/esenapaj/README.md

 For `ultralcd.cpp` only:
 * Any added changes under the presence condition `defined(ADDITIONAL_EXPERIMENTAL_FEATURES)` should be accepted and lifted from their presence condition.
-Added changes under the inverse presence condition should be discarded.
+Any added changes under the inverse presence condition should be discarded.
+(Any original code from `mainline` should be discarded.)